How Long Does a Speeding Ticket Stay on Your Record?

 blueCheck icon

-A state-approved defensive driving course can remove or mask the speeding conviction from your DMV record in most states, preventing the rate increase trigger at renewal.
+In most states, completing a state-approved defensive driving course can remove or mask a speeding conviction from your DMV record, which prevents the rate increase from triggering at renewal.

 blueCheck icon

-Excessive speeding (25 or more mph over the limit) and reckless driving carry 30% to 50% rate increases and longer look-back exposure than standard speeding tickets.
+Excessive speeding (25 or more mph over the limit) and reckless driving typically trigger 30% to 50% rate increases and come with longer insurer look-back periods than standard speeding violations.

 How Long Does a Speeding Ticket Stay on Your Insurance?